 - Let your toddler struggle as long as she is safe.
-It will allow improving her problem-solving skills.
-Support and encourage toddlers as they try and offer help when they ask for it.
+It will enhance her problem-solving skills.
+Support and encourage in toddlers as they try and offer help when they ask for it.

 ** Each child is unique and may develop at a different pace.
 If you think your child is showing development issue signs or is not ready for above-listed activities, do not force.
 Wait for more weeks and then give it a shot again.